 “I know,” I replied with a smile.
 “I’m glad you told me.”

 The truth is, this was a conversation I’d been expecting for a while.
-When Jeremy was six years old, he was helping me take out the recycling when he suddenly asked me if he could marry his classmate Albert when they grew up.
+When Colin was six years old, he was helping me take out the recycling when he suddenly asked me if he could marry his classmate Albert when they grew up.

 “Of course,” I assured him, crossing my fingers.
 This was a month before same-sex marriage became legal in Ontario; the first province in Canada to pass this law.
 He smiled then skipped back to our apartment, completely oblivious to the political turmoil permeating our country at the time.